CyndiL105/SDS315-HW/README.md

-This is my rmarkdown code for HW 2.
+This is my rmarkdown code for SDS 315 HW.